 What is CDSMP?

-Workshops are led by two trained facilitators, at least one of whom has a chronic condition.
+Workshops are led by two trained facilitators, at least one of whom has a chronic disease.
 Fifteen hours of content are covered during weekly sessions held over a six-week period.
 Throughout the program, approximately 10-15 participants focus on building skills to manage their conditions by sharing experiences and providing mutual support.

 - Helps people with diverse medical diagnoses such as diabetes, arthritis, and hypertension develop skills and coping strategies to manage their symptoms.